 Membership makes you a part of a professional group within the SNMMI that:

 Provides continuing education for professionals in the various areas relating to Radiopharmaceutical Sciences through sponsored symposia and continuing education courses.
 Each year the RPSC puts on a Categorical Seminar or symposia, and Continuing Education Courses on topics of interest to professionals in the Radiopharmaceutical Sciences.
+These take place at the SNMMI Annual and Mid-Winter meetings.

 Provides a forum and a mechanism for discussion and dissemination of information relating to the Radiopharmaceutical Sciences.
 The RPSC members receive periodic Newsletters and electronic mailings containing information on professional activities, government issues, and a host of other topics related to the Radiopharmaceutical Sciences.
-Members will soon have access to RPSC Web pages, which will contain timely and archived information relating to a variety of topics in the Radiopharmaceutical Sciences.

 Provides expertise in the Radiopharmaceutical Sciences to SNMMI leadership and to groups outside of SNMMI seeking such expertise.
 The RPSC has representation in a number of governance groups within SNMMI, including the Committee on Councils and the House of Delegates.